Jnmendza/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ forEach executes a function for each element in an array once. map returns a new array

 2. What is the difference between a function and a method?

+Function does not belong to an object or class
+Method is a member of an object of class

 3. What is closure?

+Closure gives you access to an outer scope.

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding - "this" is referring to the window if your code isn't pointing at something specific.
+2. Implicit Binding - the keyword refers to anything left of the dot (.) and it only applies to objects with methodds
+3. Explicit Binding - by using call, apply or bind you can invoke a function for "this"
+4. NEW Binding - it is used to creat new objects

 5. Why do we need super() in an extended class?

+Super calls functions on an objects parents.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [x] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product